Jennifer Lopez Reportedly In Talks To Perform 2018 Super Bowl Halftime Show

 “Jennifer needs to do the Super Bowl next year.
 Dassitttt. @JLo come on girl,” @Yo_KayOh recently tweeted out, and @dandydandroid wrote, “Where can I start the petition to get Jennifer to headline the 2018 super bowl halftime show?”

-@jbellalatina also threw their support behind Lopez, writing on the social media site after Super Bowl 51, “The only person who should do the SuperBowl: The only one that will slay half time 2018 JENNIFER LOPEZ aka JLO.”
+@jbellalatina also threw their support behind Lopez, writing, “The only person who should do the SuperBowl: The only one that will slay half time 2018 JENNIFER LOPEZ aka JLO.”

 Do you think Jennifer Lopez should perform the halftime show at the 2018 Super Bowl?